dougeby/IntuneDocs/InTuneDocs/DeployUse/enroll-corporate-owned-devices-with-the-device-enrollment-manager-in-microsoft-intune.md

 **A device enrollment manager scenario:**
 A restaurant wants point-of-sale tablets for its wait staff and order monitors for its kitchen staff.
-The employees never need access to company data or to sign in as a user.
+The employees never need to access company data or sign in as users.
 The Intune admin creates a device enrollment manager account and enrolls the company-owned devices by using that account.
 Alternatively, the admin could give the device enrollment manager credentials to a restaurant manager, which would let the manager enroll and manage the devices.

 The admin or manager can deploy role-specific apps to the restaurant devices.
 An admin can also select the device in the Intune console and retire it from mobile device management with the administration console.